 The main drainage feature within the vicinity of the MPO is the Hunter River, which flows in a southerly direction approximately 1 km to the east of the MPO area.
 The pre-mining environment of the MPO consists of a number of ephemeral drainage lines that drain into the Hunter River, however no perennial streams/creeks exist on-site.
-The final landform design therefore has not considered re-establishing creek lines.
-The only retained water features in the final landform will be the final void and potentially the Mine Water Dam on the southern boundary of ML 1645.
+The final landform design presented in the Project EIS (MACH Energy, 2021) and approved under Development Consent SSD 10418 will contain ephemeral drainage lines.
+These drainage lines will be targeted for the creation of riparian habitat.
+The final landform drainage lines will be designed to accommodate natural erosive processes and will incorporate geomorphic characteristics such as nature of bed material (e.g. particle size), presence of rock outcrops, bed features (such as cascades, pool and riffle zones) as well as bed and bank vegetation.
+The detailed design will involve modelling and other similar catchment/drainage and landform design software to determine specific locations and design features of drainage line/riparian habitat areas.